 - a government to provide the safety of law and order, protecting citizens from each other and foreign foes

-- The government as protector requires taxes to fund, train and equip an army and a police force; to build courts and jails, and to elect or appoint the officials to pass and implement the laws citizens must not break
+- The government as protector requires taxes to fund, train, and equip an army and a police force; to build courts and jails, and to elect or appoint the officials to pass and implement the laws citizens must not break

-- Using the United States as an example, a political structure comprising the President, Congress, Supreme Court and departments of Treasury, War, State, and Justice.
-Critically the three branches of government; the Senate, The House of Representatives, and the Office of the President are co-partners where one does not have jurisdiction over the other.
+- Using the United States as an example, a political structure comprising the President, Congress, Supreme Court, and departments of Treasury, War, State, and Justice.
+Critically the three branches of government; the Senate, The House of Representatives, and the Office of the President are co-partners where one does not have authority over the other.
 A system that calls for compromise to meet the will of the people

 - The government as the provider of goods and services that individuals cannot provide individually for themselves, including the means of physical travel, such as roads, bridges, and ports of all kinds, and increasingly the means of virtual travel, such as broadband.
-This infrastructure can be, and typically initially is, provided by private entrepreneurs who see an opportunity to build a road, say, and charge users a toll, but the capital necessary is so significant and the public benefit so apparent that ultimately the government takes over
+This infrastructure can be, and typically initially is, provided by private entrepreneurs who see an opportunity to build a road, say, and charge users a toll, but the capital necessary is so significant and the public benefit so apparent that the government takes over

-- The government can cushion the inability of citizens to provide for themselves, particularly in the vulnerable conditions of youth, old age, sickness, disability and unemployment due to economic forces beyond their control.
+- The government can cushion the inability of citizens to provide for themselves, particularly in the vulnerable conditions of youth, old age, sickness, disability, and unemployment due to economic forces beyond their control.
 Providing social security that enables citizens to create their financial security

-- The government to heavily fund education, encourage more active citizenship, pursue binding international trade alliances and open borders to all immigrants
+- The government to heavily fund education, encourage more active citizenship, pursue binding international trade alliances, and open borders to all immigrants

-- The most important priority of the government as an investor is to provide education from cradle-to-grave, and schools, roads, medical care, firefighters, etc.
+- The most important priority of the government as an investor is to provide education from cradle to grave, and schools, roads, medical care, firefighters, etc.

 - Governments need to be concerned about monopoly enterprises that block innovative entrepreneurs from getting a foothold in the market and moving technology forward